Torreya Guardians: Reception within Conservation Biology

 In 2021 a "policy forum" article published in the journal Science reviewed the assisted colonization controversy.
 Mark Schwartz was one of the eight coauthors.
 The journal published an accompanying news article that focused on the growing importance of this controversy in light of ongoing climate change.
 There, lead author Jedediah Brody summed up the concern in his field of conservation biology this way: "Assisted colonization could be a critical tool in our toolbox for ameliorating the impacts of climate change on biodiversity, but it could also be dangerous if done wrong."
 Speaking for the team, Brodie said that the international community needed "a clear and coherent framework" by which assisted colonization projects can be "evaluated, vetted, regulated and reported."
 In this regard, Brodie characterized the efforts of Torreya Guardians and others as being "relatively benign, so far."
 Yet he cautioned that the history of moving species to new areas had sometimes yielded "disastrous consequences."

+Authors of a review paper published in the journal Biological Conservation in 2023 presented a more open assessment:The Florida Torreya (Torreya taxifolia) is an endangered tree located in the southeastern U.S. A citizen science group known as the Torreya Guardians was formed in the early 2000s with the goal of protecting the species.
+They argued the species would survive best in a cooler climate and took advantage of a legal exception to the Endangered Species Act which allowed them to implement their own assisted migration project outside established institutions.
+Seeds and seedlings were moved from Florida (and South Carolina) to North Carolina, and later Wisconsin, Michigan, and New Hampshire....
+Although this assisted migration was criticized for its lack of scientific planning prior to implementation, it has turned out to be an interesting, uncontrolled experiment.

 Reception within the Forestry profession

-While management of an endangered plant or animal species is a central concern for conservation biologists, forestry researchers and managers focus on the overall health and resource potential of forest ecosystems – both in theory and in practice.
+While management of an endangered plant or animal species is a central concern for conservation biologists, forestry researchers and managers focus on the overall health and resource potential of forest ecosystems—both in theory and in practice.
 The image (at right) was created in 2014 by research staff of the U.S. Forest Service, Mary I Williams and R Kasten Dumroese.
-Their report to the agency, along with a journal article they published in 2013 served to defuse controversy about assisted migration in the field of forestry.
+Their report to the agency, along with a journal article they published in 2013, served to defuse controversy about assisted migration in the field of forestry.